przprz/rails_console/rails_console.md

 # Tips

-`$ rails console -e production --sandbox` - when you quit your session everything is rolled back!
+`$ rails console -e production --sandbox` - when you quit `sandbox` session everything is rolled back! #safety

-`$ rails console -- --nomultiline` - use `nomultiline` if you need to paste some long code (e.g. when monkey-patching)
+`$ rails console -- --nomultiline` - use `nomultiline` if you need to paste some long code #monkey-patching

 ```reload!``` - loads latest version of code (clears monkey-patches)